 Nikon D5500 versus Nikon D500

 The side-by-side display below illustrates the physical size and weight of the Nikon D5500 and the Nikon D500.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D5500 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is considerably larger (41 percent) than the Nikon D5500.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is notably larger (41 percent) than the Nikon D5500.
 Moreover, the D500 is substantially heavier (105 percent) than the D5500.
 It is noteworthy in this context that the D500 is splash and dust-proof, while the D5500 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.